virtuosonic/agender/trunk/Readme.txt

     writing your schedule, it is  a cross-platform software and should compile and run on Unix, Windows, Mac OSX and someother platforms.

+    If you're tired of using slow, big and complicated software like Microsoft Works, Evolution or iCal then Agender is for you, Agender makes it all simple.

     If you like Agender consider making a donation, that way you will help the development of Agender, we will also add you to the Hall of Fame and link to your website if you like so, you can send